 * Motor vehicles, primary metals post big drops

-* Data confirm Canadian economy struggling to advance
+* Data confirms Canadian economy struggling to advance

 Sales in the motor vehicle assembly industry dropped by 3.7 percent to C$4.4 billion ($4.5 billion) while primary metals sales were down 2.8 percent to C$3.7 billion.
 The declines were partly offset by advances in the petroleum and coal product industry, where sales rose by 2.0 percent to C$7.4 billion.

-The October data, which were weak across the board, showed the inventory-to-sales ratio advanced to 1.36 from 1.32 in September while inventories grew by 1.3 percent.
+The inventory-to-sales ratio advanced to 1.36 from 1.32 in September while inventories grew by 1.3 percent.
 Unfilled orders were flat while new orders fell by 0.6 percent.